rpdg/winput/API.md

     // ErrWindowNotFound implies the target window could not be located by Title, Class, or PID.
     ErrWindowNotFound = errors.New("window not found")

+    // ErrWindowGone implies the window handle is no longer valid.
+    ErrWindowGone = errors.New("window is gone or invalid")

+    // ErrWindowNotVisible implies the window is hidden or minimized.
+    ErrWindowNotVisible = errors.New("window is not visible")

-    // ErrUnsupportedKey implies the character or key code cannot be mapped to a valid input event.
+    // ErrUnsupportedKey implies the character cannot be mapped to a key.
     ErrUnsupportedKey = errors.New("unsupported key or character")

     // ErrBackendUnavailable implies the selected backend (e.g. HID) failed to initialize.